• Skip to primary navigation

 • 2 tablespoons granulated sugar 3 tablespoons if using a vanilla pod or pure vanilla extract

-• 1 tablespoon vanilla sugar with ground vanilla See note 1
+• 1 tablespoon vanilla sugar with ground vanilla Note 1

-• a few drops yellow food coloring optional (See note 2)
+• a few drops yellow food coloring optional, Note 2

 Instructions

-• Give the egg, sugar and vanilla sugar (or pure vanilla extract) to a bowl.
-If using a vanilla pot, halve it lenghtwise and scrape the seeds out of the pod.
-Give the seeds to the bowl with the egg and sugar.
+• Mix ingredients: Place the egg, sugar, and vanilla sugar (or pure vanilla extract) in a bowl.
+If using a vanilla pot, halve it lengthwise, scrape the seeds out of the pod, and add them to the bowl.
+Whisk well until frothy.
+If using vanilla extract or vanilla seeds, remember to add 1 tablespoon of extra sugar.

 • Slowly pour in the milk while whisking.

-• The vanilla sauce will continue to set while it cools, so don't let it get too thick at this point, the consistency you are aiming for is slightly thicker yet pourable.
+• Consistency: The vanilla sauce will continue to set while it cools, so don't let it get too thick at this point; the consistency you are aiming for is slightly thicker yet pourable.

-• The German vanilla sauce can be easily reheated.
-Heat it gently in a small pan, while stirring continously and adding a small splash of milk to make it slightly thinner again.
+• Store and reheat: Serve hot, warm, or cold, as suggested above.
+The German vanilla sauce can be easily reheated.
+Heat it gently in a small pan, stirring continuously and adding a small splash of milk to make it slightly thinner again.

 Notes

-2. Totally unnecessary, but you can make the pudding more yellow, if you wish.
-This way it will look more like commercial vanilla sauce or pudding.
+2. Food Coloring (optional): If desired, add yellow food coloring to make the pudding look more like commercial vanilla sauce or pudding.

 Nutrition